 The input dialog box for soil type and property is shown in Fig. 3.2-1.
 The bulk modulus of soil shall be entered in the data field kza.
 In practically all conditions, "Compression only" soil type will be selected.
 The other option available in the combo box of Spring/Soil type is: "Compression and Tension."
-The data fields for "Label" and "Group" are explained in the ADAPT-BUILDER User Interface Manual.
+The data fields for "Label" and "Group" are explained in other ADAPT-BUILDER documentation.